Measuring price impact and information content of trades in a time-varying setting: Event study: FOMC announcement

-We now focus our attention on informativeness of trades around the time of the FOMC announcement (14:00) by computing the average of the $\text{CIRF}_{t,h}$ over three time intervals: from 13:55 to 13:59, at 14:00, and from 14:01 to 14:05 .
-Figure \ref{aroundfomcAAPL} shows the results for AAPL (left panels) and MSFT (right panels) and Table \ref{phi0} reports the estimated parameter $\phi_t$ for all the curves.
-Before the FOMC announcement, the LRCIRF of the SDAMH model is higher that the one of the AMH model.
-The SDAMH long run value at each $h$ tends to be high already before the time of the announcement and to have a faster speed of adjustment than those of the AMH model.
-The same holds true during the FOMC announcement (middle panels).
-After the announcement (bottom panels), the level of the AMH $\text{CIRF}_h$ is a bit higher than the one of the SDAMH model, as well as its speed of adjustment.

-From the comparison, we conclude that the effect of the time-varying parameter $b_{0,t}$ makes the score-driven model more sensitive to changes in markets conditions.
-Indeed, this is evident when comparing how the level and the speed of adjustment change during the three phases.
-Compared to the AMH model, the SDAMH model seems to better perceive changes in market conditions before the event and it seems to be more sensitive to the release of the FOMC announcement during the event.
+We now focus our attention on the informativeness of trades around the time of the FOMC announcement (14:00) by computing the average of $\text{CIRF}_{t,h}$ over three time intervals: from 13:55 to 13:59, at 14:00, and from 14:01 to 14:05.
+Figure~\ref{aroundfomcMSFT} shows the results for MSFT (top panels) and AMZN (bottom panels), and Table \ref{phi0} reports the estimated parameter $\phi_t$ for all curves.
+Before the FOMC announcement, the LRCIRF of the SDAMH model was higher than the one of the AMH model.
+The long-term value of SDAMH at each $h$ tends to be high already before the time of the announcement and has a faster adjustment speed than that of the AMH model.
+The same holds during the FOMC announcement (middle panels).
+After the announcement (right panels), the level of the SDAMH $\text{CIRF}_h$ is still higher than the one of the AMH model, as well as its speed of adjustment.
+From the comparison, we conclude that the effect of the time-varying parameters $b_{0,t}$ and $\sigma_t$ make the score-driven model more sensitive to changes in market conditions.
+In fact, this is evident when comparing how the level and the speed of adjustment change during the three phases.
+Compared to the AMH model, the SDAMH model seems to better perceive changes in market conditions before the event, and it seems to be more sensitive to the release of the FOMC announcement during the event.
 After the announcement, the SDAMH estimated average value tends to adjust (in terms of levels and speed).
-Conversely, Table \ref{phi0} shows that, at least for APPL stock, the "speed of convergence" of the AMH model is still growing 5 minutes after the announcement, when the peak of informativeness has passed.
+In a less evident way, Table \ref{phi0} shows that the "speed of convergence" of the AMH model is anyway sensitive 5 minutes after the announcement when the peak of informativeness has passed.